Confessions of a Former Baptist: A Case for Infant Baptism

 Contrary to the Baptist Augustus H. Strong, who argued that the “command to baptize is a command to immerse.”
 R. Scott Clark rightly observes, “The argument over mode is really an argument about what is the appropriate action in baptism to symbolize the truths of baptism.”
 He goes to note that affusion (pouring), sprinkling, and immersion have been the accepted modes historically in orthodox Christianity.
 Even Jewett, as a credobaptist, affirmed that it is “too much to say” that the Scriptures demand baptism by immersion only or that the meaning is lost if another mode utilized.
 In the end, what is most important is the application of the water as that which identifies the recipient with Christ in terms of both the blessings and threatenings of the covenant.
 Any of the above-mentioned modes are biblically warranted to manifest this.
 While this admission is not a huge factor in the debate over paedobaptism, it does become a issue when credobaptists accuse us of having no biblical concern at all regarding how to baptize.

 Dr. Bob McKelvey used to serve as an elder of Christ Covenant before moving to S. Africa to teach at the John Wycliffe Theological College.
-He returned to the US and now ministers as the pastor of Westminster Orthodox Presbyterian Church (OPC) in Windber, PA. http://www.johnstownopc.org/c/
+He returned to the US and now serves as an OPC minister.

 This is not to say that there were not other confessions, but that these were the most significant for me.
 Please also note that while the following confessions apply to all credobaptists to some degree, my interaction is primarily limited to Reformed credobaptists.